Comparative Politics and the Synthetic Control Method

 Harvard University - Harvard Kennedy School (HKS); National Bureau of Economic Research (NBER)

-In recent years a widespread consensus has emerged about the necessity of establishing bridges between the quantitative and the qualitative approaches to empirical research in political science.
-In this article, we discuss the use of the synthetic control method (Abadie and Gardeazabal, 2003; Abadie, Diamond, and Hainmueller, 2010) as a way to bridge the quantitative/qualitative divide in comparative politics.
+In recent years a widespread consensus has emerged about the necessity of establishing bridges between quantitative and qualitative approaches to empirical research in political science.
+In this article, we discuss the use of the synthetic control method as a way to bridge the quantitative/qualitative divide in comparative politics.
 The synthetic control method provides a systematic way to choose comparison units in comparative case studies.
 This systematization opens the door to precise quantitative inference in small-sample comparative studies, without precluding the application of qualitative approaches.
-That is, the synthetic control method allows researchers to put "qualitative flesh on quantitative bones"' (Tarrow, 1995).
-We illustrate the main ideas behind the synthetic control method with an application where we study the economic impact of the 1990 German reunification in West Germany.
+Borrowing the expression from Sidney Tarrow, the synthetic control method allows researchers to put "qualitative flesh on quantitative bones.''
+We illustrate the main ideas behind the synthetic control method by estimating the economic impact of the 1990 German reunification on West Germany.

 Number of Pages in PDF File: 34

-Keywords: comparative case studies, comparative politics, synthetic control method, Germany
+Keywords: comparative case studies, synthetic control method, difference-in-differences, matching, German reunification